QClash: QClash 25 — Suns snap losing streak, while Zorko accuses Miller of groin tackle

 The biggest talking point from the game was a tackle performed by Touk Miller on Dayne Zorko in the third quarter that Zorko alleged was illegal.
-At the completion of the tackle, Zorko immediately remonstrated and was heard telling the umpire that Miller "just fucking grabbed my nuts!"
-(Squirrel grip) The incident was reviewed and not cited as illegal by Match Review Officer Michael Christian following the game and the accusation of an illegal action involving Zorko's groin was generally viewed by the media as a difficult one to prove.
+At the completion of the tackle, Zorko immediately remonstrated and was heard telling the umpire that Miller "just fucking grabbed my nuts!" (aka a "squirrel grip").
+The incident was reviewed and not cited as illegal by Match Review Officer Michael Christian following the game, and the accusation of an illegal action involving Zorko's groin was generally viewed by the media as a difficult one to prove.
 Two days later in a radio interview, Zorko claimed he was suffering from significant bruising in the groin region and expressed his disappointment in the AFL's decision to not charge Miller for the incident.
-Despite Zorko's claims that they "had really good evidence to support the case," no report of a sustained injury was communicated to the AFL for their official injury report and the Lions ultimately decided not to pursue the case in the days that followed.
+Despite Zorko's claims that they "had really good evidence to support the case," no report of a sustained injury was communicated to the AFL for their official injury report, and the Lions ultimately decided not to pursue the case in the days that followed.
 Interim Gold Coast coach Steven King said he found Zorko's accusation towards Miller "disrespectful" before adamantly claiming he knows the integrity of Miller and that any contact was "completely accidental".
-However, in a surprising twist, the AFL backflipped on their decision by announcing on the Thursday night that followed the game that Miller had been handed a one-match suspension for "conduct unbecoming" and the Suns would publicly state that they were "extremely disappointed" by the decision, while also going on to lose a must-win clash without Miller in the next round that would effectively end their 2023 season.
+However, in a surprising twist, the AFL backflipped on their decision by announcing on the Thursday night that followed the game that Miller had been handed a one-match suspension for "conduct unbecoming", and the Suns would publicly state that they were "extremely disappointed" by the decision, while also going on to lose a must-win clash without Miller in the next round that would effectively end their 2023 season.

-QClash 30 — First All Queensland Final
+QClash 30 — First All-Queensland Final; Ashcroft slams Suns for sledging

-QClash 30 took place on 13 September 2025 at the Gabba and marked the first time that the two Queensland clubs have faced off in an AFL finals match.
+QClash 30 took place on 13 September 2025 at the Gabba and marked the first time that the two Queensland clubs had faced off in an AFL finals match.
 Brisbane entered the finals series as the defending premiers, after claiming the 2024 AFL premiership the year before, and finished third on the ladder in 2025 before losing their qualifying final to Geelong at the MCG in the first week of the finals series.
 Conversely, Gold Coast finished seventh on the ladder and qualified for their inaugural finals series in 2025.
-The Suns would taste their first finals victory in an entertaining 1-point elimination final win against Fremantle at Optus Stadium in the first week of the finals series and consequently qualified for the semi final against Brisbane the following week.
+The Suns would taste their first finals victory in an entertaining 1-point elimination final win against Fremantle at Optus Stadium in the first week of the finals series and consequently qualified for the semi-final against Brisbane the following week.
+Following a best-on-ground performance that included 28 disposals and two goals, Will Ashcroft was asked if he was determined to prove a point against the Suns after several sledges throughout the season were directed at him, and he responded: "Always.
+Probably this side more than others."
+Ashcroft also added that he took the sledges personally and that "If I'm being honest I don't appreciate that...
+I'm not going to cop that on the chin."